cen4010-fa23-g07/milestone-1/README.md

 **Languages:** C++, Python
 **Tools:** g++, Visual Studio/Visual Studio Code, Git

 The tooling is straightforward and traditional.
 C++ will be the main programming language employed for the implementation of the project, with Python being used for more specific purposes such as the Graphing feature, whereas C++ will be used for the general purpose programming of the project.
+The C++ version used would be a modern one, C++17 or above to make use of the latest features provided by the C++ standard and its compilers.
+No build tool (ex.
+CMake) will be used for the project, since the project structure will be relatively simple and straightforward.

 ## Team